 For instance, there are special congregations, called “Singles Wards,” where Mormons aged 18-30 attend church with only other non-married Mormons.
 Most Mormons get married in the early twenties (like 21 or 22).

 “The Family: A Proclamation to the World” is a document that is doctrine and states, “Marriage between a man and a woman is ordained of God and … the family is central to the Creator’s plan for the eternal destiny of His children.”

 From Bruce R McConkie, a head ecclesiastical leader, “The most important single thing that any Latter-day Saint ever does in this world is to marry the right person, in the right place, by the right authority.”

-So, opposite gender person (gender binary ftw), temple and the patriarchal authority.
+So, you have to marry a person of the opposite gender (gender binary ftw), in the temple and under the patriarchal authority.
 Got it.